 3/11 Sue Downs said she would work on the coordinator manual. baxter sent a copy of the SELR manual sent to Sue and will send a copy to L'illette also if Sue & L'illette want to work on it together.

-3/15 2 alpacas were rehomed from one location in New Mexico to another.
+3/15 2 alpacas were rehomed from Edgewood, NM to Ft Summer, NM.
 Both of these were older female rescue alpacas.
 Rosemary Metcalf was the coordinator for the rehome.

 3/23 Lynda posted pictures of a nice trio of camelids needing a new home.
 They are very tame.
 She is coordinating with Karen to look for a new place they can go.
 If you know of anyone who would like three friendly males, please let me know.
-They are currently in Colorado.
+They are currently in Pagosa Springs, CO.

 3/25 An adopter wrote to alert us about Hall's of Japanese Honeysuckle (Lonicera japonica 'Halliana') - an ornamental bush species that it turns out is highly poisonous, when leaves or berries are eaten in large quantity in the winter.